Businessman Mike Braun projected to win Indiana GOP Senate primary

 Fox News is projecting that Manchin will easily defeat challenger Paula Jean Swearengin to win the Democratic primary.

-In Indiana, Braun is considered the favorite in the state’s GOP Senate primary, where he faces Messer and Rokita.
-Braun has also spent millions on ads arguing he’s an outsider, but his primary rivals have attacked him over voting records indicating Braun voted in Democratic primaries until 2012.
+In Indiana, Braun spent millions on ads arguing he’s an outsider, but his primary rivals attacked him over voting records indicating he voted in Democratic primaries until 2012.

 Braun has responded by saying he is a conservative Republican, but he voted in past Democratic primaries to have a say in local races dominated by Democrats.
 His rivals have asked who he voted for in the 2008 Democratic primary race between Hillary Clinton and Barack Obama, but Braun claims he voted for neither.